DaveMielke/NBP/b2g/ui/doc/navigation.rst

 * Long press the Forward (or Backward) key (see `Long Press Mode`_).

-These methods are also necessary in order to escape an input area.
+One of these methods must also be used in order to leave an input area.

 Navigating with the D-Pad Keys
 ------------------------------